Arrival alerts, not tracking

 Paid subscriptions are billed monthly or annually through your platform's store: Apple App Store on iOS, Google Play on Android.
 We never see your card details.
 You can cancel any time from the same store; cancellation takes effect at the end of the current period.

-HailMe runs on Android and iOS.
+HailMe is available now on iPhone.
+Android is in early access while we complete Google Play closed testing.
 Delivery uses push notifications when the recipient is a registered user with the app installed; otherwise it can fall back to SMS where supported.

 Open Delete profile in the app's Settings.
 We complete account deletion within thirty days, retain messages on a rolling 12-month history window, and rotate encrypted backups within ninety days.
 Full retention windows are in our Privacy Policy.